As the person who wrote the analysis that has caused such an uproar, I feel I need to clarify a few things and respond to some others.

 The creators didn't have anything to do with the U.S. marketing.
 Besides, Cloud's feelings for Sephiroth weren't a "hatred that always was" anyway.
 He admired the guy initially.

-If you want to take that commercial literally, you'd need to address that.
+that commercial literally, you'd need to address that.

 Also, doesn't the line "a love that can never be" run counter to most Clerith views?